 - Self confidence

 - Cultural awareness

-Throughout the music curriculum, children are expected use the 7Rs of learning.
+Throughout all of the music curriculum, children are expected to use our ‘Learning Powers’.
 For example, they will need to be resourceful when selecting instruments to use in composition and be reflective when evaluating their own and others’ performances.

-The whole school sings together every week during singing assembly, when songs are often chosen to reflect and develop our core values, 7Rs or community/cultural events.
-For example, after “Resourcefulness” had been introduced as one of the 7Rs of learning, we enjoyed learning “There’s a Hole in my Bucket” to reinforce the need for independently looking for solutions to a problem.
+The whole school sings together every week during singing assembly, when songs are often chosen to reflect and develop our core values, learning powers and cultural events.

 We have a thriving school choir which meets after school.
 We take part in singing events throughout the school year, going out into the local community to share our enjoyment of music with others.